vendramin/vendramin.github.io/bachelor_topics.md

 like quantized enveloping algebras.

 ##### References:

 * S. Montgomery.
 Hopf algebras and their actions on rings, volume 82 of CBMS Regional Conference Series in Mathematics.
 Published for the
 Conference Board of the Mathematical Sciences, Washington, DC; by the American Mathematical Society, Providence, RI, 1993.
 * D. E. Radford.
 Hopf algebras, volume 49 of Series on Knots and Everything.
 World Scientific Publishing Co.
 Pte.
 Ltd., Hackensack, NJ, 2012.

+---
+Feeling nostalgic?
+You can find the previous bachelor topics [here](old.md).